The Home screen is your daily dashboard. It shows:

 Go to Manage Subscription in your profile to see current pricing and subscribe.

 Tap your profile icon → Manage Subscription.
-On the subscription page tap Manage or cancel subscription — this takes you to the Stripe billing portal where you can cancel.
+Scroll to the Cancel Subscription section and tap the Cancel Subscription button.
+Confirm with Yes, Cancel My Subscription — you’ll be redirected to the Stripe billing portal to complete the cancellation.
 Your access continues until the end of your current billing period.

 On the Sign In page, tap Forgot Password?
 Enter your email address and tap Send Reset Email.
 Check your inbox for a reset link — it expires after a few hours.
 Click it to set a new password.